savob/savobajic.ca/content/projects/extracurricular/titan-v1.md

 The largest difficulty with this circuit was determining how to make the same board usable for all three roles since I did not want to design or pay for three separate designs.
 To achieve this I used two solder jumpers, SJ1 and SJ2 to route a signal to either the RPi (for the rear) or the battery status LEDs (for the redundant front system).

-The 5V regulator was selected by me, however another team member wanted to try designing circuits and learning EAGLE so I had them prepare its schematic and layout.
+The 5&nbsp;V regulator was selected by me, however another team member wanted to try designing circuits and learning EAGLE so I had them prepare its schematic and layout.

 I used USB connectors for inter-board connections since USB cables are cheap and durable, and have the four connectors I needed between the boards.
 There is an Ethernet port used to connect to an off-board nRF24 module if needed (USB did not offer enough connectors for this).

 ## Layout

 The layout was similarly straight forward to the circuit design.
 The boards were designed to be taped down in TITAN so there was no need for any mounting bolt holes.
 Since all the modules were fairly bulky the board was large but sparsely populated except for the voltage regulator corner.
-The final board was about 100mm by 81mm.
+The final board was about 100&nbsp;by&nbsp;81&nbsp;mm.

 {{< fig src="/images/titan-v1-combined-layout.png" caption="The overall layout of the board" >}}